 The latest study “Start-ups, Scale-ups and Entrepreneurship in Romania” under the H2020 Policy Support Initiative shows that even if there are some success stories, “islands of excellence” and a well-educated talent pool, structural obstacles are hindering the developed toward an innovative economy.
 The major blockers are mentioned as: brain drain, insufficient funding opportunities, low entrepreneurial culture at universities, lack of trust, inadequate communication among ecosystem stakeholders and poor coordination among government policymakers.
 Romania ranks as a modest innovator, with a great potential to switch to a digital and innovation prone economy if it manages to overcome the above shortcomings by leveraging its diaspora, EU networks and funds and connects to global trends.
 “In recent years, the Romanian ecosystem has been evolving organically at its own pace.
 The perception of how attractive Romania is in terms of entrepreneurial opportunities seems to be biased, partly due to the lack of the reliable data and partly to the insufficient impact of the country’s promotion programmes.”

-The majority of pre-acceleration and acceleration programs are generalist with a focus on Romanian startups.
+Most of the pre-acceleration and acceleration programs are generalist with a focus on Romanian startups.
 Spherik managed to extend its outreach to run the only international program.
 Since 2017 IoT, HealthTech, and FinTech started growing being spurred by corporate interest and availability to support specific acceleration programs.
 Cybersecurity continues to be one of the main verticals building upon the strong IT skills.

-Spherik is interested in connecting to European and global networks of accelerators and incubators; collaboration opportunities with major stakeholders in the area of innovation at the EU level; offer policy input and gather support for new national advocacy initiatives; looking support from international VC funds interested in Deep Tech startups and in need of support in learning about EU funds targeting startups and acceleration programs.
+Spherik is interested in connecting to European and global networks of accelerators and incubators; building relations with major stakeholders in the area of innovation at the EU level; offering policy input and gathering support for new national advocacy initiatives; looking support from international funds interested in Deep Tech startups and in need of support in learning about European funds targeting startups and acceleration programs.